 A non-profit organization is a proper business organization that usually gets tax-exempt status.
 Even the donations made to these organizations are exempt from tax.
 We may also call them NPOs.
 They, however, need to make all their operations and financials public to maintain the trust of the public.

-A not-for-profit is an organization that does not earn any profit from its members or owners.
+A not-for-profit organization is an organization that does not earn any profit from its members or owners.
 All the money that such an organization gets (in the form of donations or earnings) is used to achieve its objectives and keep it operational.

 Non-Profit vs Not-for-Profit – Similarities

 Before discussing the difference between non-profit vs not-for-profit, it is imperative that we understand how both the terms relate to each other:

 - Both types of organizations serve the needs of the community.

 - As said above, both types of organizations may make a profit.
 But, they usually invest all their earnings back into the business.